The Pros & Cons of Wind Power

 The most apparent pro of wind energy is that wind is free, unlimited, and a renewable resource.
 That means that wind power is a clean energy, which is remarkably better than the fossil fuels that currently power most of Canada.
 As wind power is a clean energy, it creates no waste and does not contaminate our atmosphere or water systems.
 Economically, wind energy not only creates local jobs, but after the turbines are built, they are very low-cost to run and maintain.
 Wind turbines are generally designed and constructed in Canada to power Canada, making them entirely local.
 Micro-generation turbines also give individuals the added freedom of being off-grid while experiencing huge savings on their electricity bills.

 The main cons to wind power include the upfront cost, the subpar aesthetics, the danger to wildlife, and the noise.
 All these points are valid, but let’s deconstruct them.
 The upfront cost of a residential wind turbine is similar to that of setting up solar panels for a single home.
 Have you ever heard the saying, “beauty is in the eye of the beholder”?
 Something that solves so many energy generation problems deserves some slack.
 The danger to flying wildlife is actually much lower with wind power than with any other energy generation method.
 Not to mention that residential turbines don’t pose this challenge given their height and size.
 The noise of larger turbines is a little louder than your refrigerator but not as loud as your AC unit.
-Here is a terrific article on this topic, which even more of those noise comparisons.
+Here is a terrific article on this topic, with even more of those noise comparisons.

 Thinking of Switching to Wind Power?

 Wind power is the perfect alternative to fossil fuels if you live in a rural or remote location.
 Not only will it save you money, but you’ll be helping our planet out and living more sustainably.
 Micro-generation wind turbines can be easily set up, attached to batteries, and power your Canadian home all year long - as we all know, the wind here never stops.
-If you think that making the switch to wind power, you should consider purchasing a turbine from Borrum Energy Solutions.
+If you think that making the switch to wind power, you should consider purchasing an Anorra from Borrum Energy Solutions.
 Our team is located in Ontario, all of our designs and parts are Canadian-made, and everything is created with Canadians in mind.
 Hit three birds with one stone: support local, live sustainably, and save money.